-- 3.50.
-Consultation has suggested that the CICES V5.1 class Hydrological cycle and water flow regulation (Including flood control, and coastal protection) appears to be a very broad one.
+3.56.
+Consultation has suggested that the CICES V5.1 Class Hydrological cycle and water flow regulation (Including 'flood control', and 'coastal protection') appears to be a very broad one.
 This is especially the case in relation to the SEEA EA which has sub-categories 'Baseline flow maintenance services' and 'Peak flow mitigation services'.
-Recent evidence suggests that it is useful to differentiate between base and peak flow regulation (Vári, et al. 2022), and so while they could be nested under Hydrological cycle and water flow regulation as class types, two new classes have been introduced into V5.2: Regulation runoff and base flows (2.2.2.1) and Regulation of peak flows (2.2.2.2).
-To retain consistency with V5.1, however, the Group structure has been changed so that if the two cannot be differentiated, then they can be reported at the group level (as Hydrological cycle and water flow regulation, which is broadly equivalent to the CICES V5.1 class 2.2.1.3). - 3.51.
+Recent evidence suggests that it is useful to differentiate between base and peak flow regulation (Vári et al., 2022).
+While they could be nested under Hydrological cycle and water flow regulation as class types, two new classes have been introduced into V5.2:

+Regulation runoff and base flows (2.2.2.1) and Regulation of peak flows (2.2.2.2).
+To retain consistency with V5.1, however, the Group structure has been changed in case the two cannot be differentiated, they can be reported at the group level (as 'Hydrological cycle' and 'water flow regulation', which is broadly equivalent to the CICES V5.1 class 2.2.1.3).

+3.57.
 Note, however, that the aspects of the hydrological cycle related to rainfall patterns are covered explicitly in V5.2 Class 2.3.6.1.
-This Class deals, more generally, with the influence of living systems on climate and therefore relates to broad scale and longerterm relationships.
+This Class deals, more generally, with the influence of living systems on climate and therefore relates to broad scale and longer-term relationships.
 Local, shorter-term influences on weather are covered by V5.2 Class 2.3.6.2, Regulation of temperature and humidity, including ventilation and transpiration at local scale.